zaher2016/website/_posts/2013-10-03-odk-releases-v1-4-tools.md

 ### ODK Collect 1.4 rev 1037

   * Fix to prevent corruption during encryption.
 See notes for details.
-  * new &#8216;placement-map&#8217; appearance for geopoint widget.
+  * new ‘placement-map’ appearance for geopoint widget.
 Allows the user to move the location marker on the map.
   * Now uses Android 3.x and 4.x look-and-feel when running on those devices.
   * Several functions have been added for use in calculations.
   * Numerous other bug fixes and enhancements.